mplorentz/mplorentz.github.com/_posts/2025-12-29-horcrux-end-of-year-update.md

 # Project Timeline

-Below is a summary of my work with links to relevant commits and PRs, grouped into phases that gives a rough idea
+Below is a summary of my work with links to relevant commits and PRs, grouped into phases.

 - Startup (2 weeks, Sept 7-20)
     - User interviews